 Last Update: Preliminary information, subject to change.

-Placing arrays of sensors on to network nodes is feasible and inexpensive using a RaspberryPi (“RPi3”) with WiFi host.
-The RPi3 is ideal, but may have more capability than needed, or the physical space or power consumption may be issues.
-The RaspberryPi Zero-W (“Zero”) with a USB hat is a viable option, and is smaller than the RPi3.
+Placing arrays of sensors on to network nodes is feasible and affordable using a RaspberryPi (“RPi3” or “RPi 4”) with WiFi host.
+The RPi3 or Rpi4 are ideal, but may have more capability than needed, or the physical space or power consumption may be issues.
+The RaspberryPi Zero-2W (“Zero”) with a USB2 hat is a viable option, and is physically smaller than the RPi3.

 The image above shows the Zero plus the USB expansion board with four USB2 type A ports implemented as a USB hub.
-The two boards are connected with a jumper pcb from the USB-OTG connector on the Zero.
+The two boards are connected with a jumper circuit board from the USB-OTG connector on the Zero.

 One port (left side) is at present reserved for a wireless Mouse/Keyboard dongle for development work and potentially node management.

-The three remaining ports could used for Decaf IOC-M modules, giving the node a maximum of 24 digital inputs, 24 digital outputs, and 6 analog inputs.
+The three remaining ports could used for Decaf IOC-M-2 modules, giving the node a maximum of 24 digital inputs, 24 digital outputs, and 6 analog inputs.

 Alternatively, if more analog support is needed, one to three Decaf IOC-2xe boards could be used.
 This would give a maximum of 48 digital inputs, 48 digital outputs, and 24 analog inputs.